 7. Eat a healthy breakfast

-8. Routinely clean your desk space
+8. Clean your desk space

-10. Try not multitask in the morning
+10. Try not multitask

 Looking for more inspiration?
 Check out our wellbeing and mental health tips here.